Never Over Look A Concussion

 Back pain is a common health issue for many adults.
 Reported cases of lower back pain exceeds well over 200,000 in the US each year.
-Some of this pain is temporary due to muscle strain, as an example, and this situation will often recover on its own, with rest.
-However, many cases of back pain can linger for an extend time and become more serious.
-The causes of chronic lower back pain are often due some form of pressure on the spinal nerves.
+Some of this pain is temporary due to muscle strain – and this situation will often recover on its own, with rest.
+However, many cases of back pain can linger for an extended period of time and can become more severe.
+The causes of chronic lower back pain are often due some form of abnormal pressure exerted on the spinal nerves.

-Nerve pressure may often be the result of spinal disk injury, or herniated disc that exerts pressure on the sciatic nerve.
+Nerve pressure may often be the result of spinal disk injury, or herniated discs that exert pressure on the sciatic nerve.
 Other conditions, such as spinal stenosis, abnormal spine curvature, arthritis, fibromyalgia, spondylitis, spondylosis, can all result in chronic lower back pain.
 A full exam by a back specialist to include an MRI is the only sure way to begin to address the cause and treatment.

 A potential long-term effect of a concussion is the brains ability to control the spinal nerves that allow for stable balance and control.
 As you walk, and move through about your daily routine, part of your brain makes sure your back muscles and nervous system are in sync.
 The brain’s objective is to control our movement in the most efficient way possible.
 A concussion can cause minor damage to part of the brain that controls this muscle coordination.

-The muscles in the lower back then over compensate for brains diminished control signals.
+The muscles in the lower back then over compensate for the brains diminished control signals.
 This overcompensation or muscle contraction event, can cause chronic pain.
-The important difference with this specific pain cause, it is often overlooked when a person is checked for lower back pain, and the standard treatments will have no effect on its underlying cause.
+The important difference with this specific type of pain is that it is often overlooked when a person is checked for lower back pain, and the standard treatments will have no effect on its underlying cause.

-Concussion May be the Root Cause of Persistent Back Pain
+A Concussion May Be The Root Cause Of Your Persistent Back Pain

 If you have lower back pain that lingers despite analysis and treatment, the underlying issue may be the long-term effects of a concussion.
 Of course, you need to discuss with your doctor and back specialist, but this important to recognize this concussion connection when seeking the proper treatment.
 Carefully consider, with your doctor, that the lower back pain you are currently experiencing is due to a concussion some time ago.
 You may be wasting money on ineffective treatments or going through a rehabilitative exercise routine that will not treat the root cause.